2014 Scholarship Recipients:

 In 2010, the Amy Svihovec Memorial Scholarship was created in memory of Amy Svihovec, daughter of Linda Svihovec, then Treasurer of McKenzie County (now Auditor).
 Amy's scholarship has been supported by additional memorial funds of friends and family members, along with a long-term commitment from the Svihovec family.

-Three $1,500 scholarships are made available each year.
+Four $1,500 scholarships will be awarded.
 Unfortunately, we cannot offer scholarships to all qualified applicants.
 A selection committee reviews all applications carefully, judging them on community service, personal/professional accomplishments and academics with the emphasis on leadership potential.

-The 2013 NDACo Scholarship Application deadline has passed.
-Those considering applying for a 2015 schoarship can still download the form for review and prepartation by clicking the logo above to download it.
+The 2014 NDACo Scholarship Application deadline has passed.
+Those considering applying for a 2015 schoarship can still download the form for review and prepartation by clicking the logo above.
 This file is a PDF form, so you can fill it out on your computer before printing it.
 You'll need Adobe Reader, go to www.adobe.com and download it free.

 Four school seniors can win $2,000 NACo/Nationwide Scholarship